InclementDab/Live-Overwatch-Scorecard/readme.md

 Feel free to follow me on twitch for more projects like this http://www.twitch.tv/InclementDeath

+**Features**
+* StartSR / CurrentSR Tracker, along with a difference tracker
+* Customizable output
+* Log in with BattleNET to retrieve your current SR (note your game must be restarted for this to be updated, which is why it is not realtime.. yet...)
+* Effortlessly track Win Streaks, or Loss Streaks!
+Dont worry about having to constantly edit that text file after every game

 **Install Instructions:**
 <p>1.)
 Download ZIP Version of file</p>
 <p>2.)
 Extract the WinLossCounter.exe to your desired location</p>